 Neighborhood: Multiple locations and neighborhoods

 Details: Van LeeuWen is Brooklyn’s hometown ice cream, started in 2008 out of a ice cream truck and now made fresh each day out of the Greenpoint neighborhood.
-The company takes pride in their classic and vegan ice creams are made with just a handful of fresh ingredients.
+The company takes pride in their classic and vegan ice creams made with just a handful of fresh ingredients.

 What to eat: Flavors – Honeycomb; Chocolate Banana Cream Pie; Peanut Butter Marshmallow Crunch; Vegan Chocolate Chip Cookie Dough.